He's 16. And he's the mayor of his town.

-Robert "Bobby" Tufts lost his bid for a third consecutive term as mayor of Dorset on Sunday.
-Eric Mueller, a 16-year-old from Mendota Heights, Minnesota, won when his name was drawn from the ballot box during the annual Taste of Dorset festival.
+Robert "Bobby" Tufts lost his bid for a third term as mayor of Dorset on Sunday.
+Eric Mueller, a 16-year-old from Mendota Heights, Minnesota, won.
+His name was drawn from the ballot box during the annual Taste of Dorset festival.

 Bobby was only 3 when he was first elected mayor in 2012.
 Dorset, about 150 miles northwest of Minneapolis, has no formal city government and a population ranging from nine to 28.

-"It was fun, but it's time to pass on the vote," Bobby told The Associated Press.
+"It was fun, but it's time to pass on the vote," Bobby said.
 Then he suggested his little brother get a shot at some point: "I'm gonna let James do it.
 He's 2."

-Bobby said he was proud of his efforts to raise money for the Ronald McDonald House Charities of the Red River Valley in Fargo, North Dakota, One of his other major acts was to declare ice cream top of the food pyramid.
+As mayor, Bobby said he was proud of his efforts to raise money for the Ronald McDonald House Charities of the Red River Valley in Fargo, North Dakota.
+One of his other major acts was to declare ice cream top of the food pyramid.